Development of the DC Extended Universe: Justice League fallout

 Immediately after the release of Justice League, Snyder's fans began calling for Warner Bros. to release Snyder's original cut prior to Whedon's contributions, dubbed the "Snyder Cut".
 These calls soon ballooned into a years-long campaign with fans heavily promoting the hashtag #ReleaseTheSnyderCut, with the support of several Justice League cast members, though industry experts considered it unlikely for Warner Bros. to release said cut.
 In July 2020, Fisher accused Whedon of abusive behavior on set during his reshoots for Justice League, claims that were corroborated by Gadot and Momoa.
 Criticizing Hamada for allegedly harboring Whedon, Fisher declared he would not return as Cyborg unless Hamada stepped down, leading to the Cyborg film and Fisher's planned appearance in The Flash being shelved.

 In September 2018, Cavill was reported to have parted ways with Warner Bros., and Emmerich commissioned a search for a new actor to portray Superman.
 Superman proceeded to make a headless cameo in Shazam! via a body double.
 Development on the Man of Steel sequel had stagnated by May 2020, though Cavill was said to have engaged in talks to return as his character in future DCEU projects.
 In February 2021, Ta-Nehisi Coates was revealed to be writing a new Superman film set in the DCEU and produced by J. J. Abrams, expected to cast a Black actor as Superman.
-However, similar to The Batman, the film's connections to the DCEU were later dropped, placing it in a separate continuity.
+Similar to The Batman, the film's connections to the DCEU were later dropped, placing it in a separate continuity.